…the continuation of Jack Stettner’s story and the Veterans Air Express UNRRA contract.

 The United Nations Relief & Rehabilitation Administration awarded a Veterans Air Express UNRRA contract as part of the UN’s World War II war relief effort.
 In so doing, Veterans became the first civilian air cargo service to fly behind the “Iron Curtain.”

 Jack Stettner flew copilot with Captain William Jakeman on the company’s first flight to Warsaw, 7 May thru 17 May, 1946.
 They flew NX58003, Veterans’ first DC-4, named GLOBE TROTTER.
+(The United States Immigration Manifest for this flight is missing, so far, from official U.S. documentation.
+Fortunately for this research, the dates were garnered from Jack’s log book!)

 This same aircraft had just been christened on 16 April 1946 in preparation for two back-to-back UNRRA cargo trips to Prague, delivering tons (literally) of hatching eggs.
 Jarmila Novotná, a celebrated Czech soprano and Metropolitan Opera star, did the splashing honors.